LeonhardSchwertfeger/GenAI-PoD/README.md

 # GenAI-PoD: Your Command-Line Solution for AI Image Generation & Webshop Automation

-> **Automate your entire print-on-demand workflow— from AI-driven image creation
+> **Automate your entire print-on-demand workflow, from AI-driven image creation
 > to uploads on leading platforms like Spreadshirt & Redbubble.**

 <div align="center">